The Death of Achilles: Plot

 Moscow, 1882.
-When Fandorin returns from Japan with his manservant Masa, he enters the service of Moscow governor Prince Dolgorukoi.
-Later that day, the White General Mikhail Sobolev, nicknamed the Russian Achilles and an old friend of Fandorin's, is found dead in the same hotel.
-Officially, he died of a heart attack, but Fandorin becomes suspicious when he talks with the body guards of the general.
+When Fandorin returns from Japan with his manservant Masa, he enters into the service of Moscow governor Prince Dolgorukoi.
+Later that day, the General Mikhail Sobolev, nicknamed the Russian Achilles and an old friend of Fandorin's, is found dead in the same hotel.
+Officially, he died of a heart attack, but Fandorin becomes suspicious when he talks with the bodyguards of the general.
 Fandorin had befriended these cossacks when he rooted out a Turkish spy during the siege of Plevna (see The Turkish Gambit).
 But the same cossacks now treat him with hostility.

 Fandorin finds out the reason for their hostility as he discovers that the general had not really died in the hotel, but was moved there from the apartment of his mistress.
 Found dead in a compromising situation, the cossacks tried to prevent a scandal and protect the reputation of the general.
 But Fandorin looks even deeper and finds out that a large sum of money is missing.
 He learns that Sobolev is trying to raise funds to begin a political campaign, and Fandorin begins to suspect foul play.
 He finds that the general has been poisoned in a very clever manner, and the killer anticipated the cover up, which would ensure his safe getaway.
 Fandorin further discovers that the plot leads up to the highest levels of the Tsar's government, and that he himself is now viewed as an enemy of the state for his efforts to catch the killer.

 The killer is Achimas Welde, a formidable hired assassin, who has only failed three times in his career.
 One of those times was his assignment to kill Fandorin, when he just managed to kill Fandorin's wife, as Fandorin himself was chasing him (see The Winter Queen).
 The second half of the novel is told from Achimas' point of view and recounts his life story, up to the plot to kill Sobolev and the investigation.
 By chance, Achimas discovers that the man who hired him to kill Sobolev was Grand Duke Kirill Alexandrovich, the younger brother of Tsar Alexander III.
 Apparently, the royal court came to perceive Sobolev as dangerous due to his Napoleonic ambitions, while his immense popularity among the people makes an open trial impossible.
 In the concluding chapters of the novel, Fandorin kills Achimas, and prepares to flee Moscow (believing himself to be a target of the plotters), but Prince Dolgorukoi's assistant meets him at the train station and tells him that everything has been covered up and he can continue in the service of the state.